Passive Behaviour – What Happens When You Stop Living For Yourself

-You have a passive behavior when you prioritize other people’s needs and preferences over yours.
-While there are times when being passive can be helpful, doing this constantly even if it already comprises your happiness can be a source of a problem.
+You have a passive behaviour when you prioritise other people’s needs and preferences over yours.
+While there are times when being passive can be helpful, doing this continually even if it already comprises your happiness can be a source of a problem.

 When you are consistently passive in life, you may end up struggling when it comes to pursuing your own goals and objectives.
-It’s because to pursue these things, you need to have self-confidence.
-You need to look into your own needs and preferences over others.
+It’s because to pursue these things; you need to have self-confidence.
+You need to look into your individual needs and preferences over others.

-Displaying passive behavior can pose a problem as it can consciously or unconsciously encourage other people to take advantage of you.
-It will slowly create that feeling that you are being approved by other people.
-In the long run, you will be forced to make bigger sacrifices even if you don’t like them just to maintain other people’s approval.
+Displaying passive behaviour can pose a problem as it can consciously or unconsciously encourage other people to take advantage of you.
+It will slowly create that feeling that other people are approving you.
+In the long run, you will be forced to make more significant sacrifices even if you don’t like them just to maintain other people’s approval.
 Living this way will eventually lead to feeling of resentment.

-There are things that are common in people displaying passive behavior.
+Some things are common in people displaying passive behaviour.
 These include:

 - Seeking others approval including their speech